ktuukkan/marine-api/README.md

 **Usage**

-The API has been designed generic and easy to use instead for particular purpose and NMEA stream translates into event/listener model.
+The API has been designed generic and easy to use instead for particular purpose.
+The NMEA stream translates into event/listener model.
 For example,

-    reader = new SentenceReader(new FileInputStream(file));
+    SentenceReader reader = new SentenceReader(new FileInputStream(file)); // any stream will do
-    reader.addSentenceListener(this);
-    reader.start();
+    reader.addSentenceListener(this); // "this" extends or implements sentence listener reader.start();

-reads through a file and passes all or filtered sentences to registered listeners:
+reads through a file and passes all or filtered sentences to listeners:

     public void sentenceRead(GGASentence gga) {
         System.out.println(gga.getPosition());
     }

 See [examples](https://github.com/ktuukkan/marine-api/tree/master/src/main/java/net/sf/marineapi/example) for more.

 **Snapshots**